-Prior to Nellix, the challenge of obtaining a successful stent graft involved achieving fixation so the stent, once inserted into the aorta, didn’t migrate.
-“But you also need a seal so the blood doesn’t leak around the attachment points and continue to pressurize the sac and make it expand,” says Dr. Hadro.
+“But you also need a seal so the blood doesn’t leak around the attachment points and continue to pressurize the sac and make it expand,” Dr. Hadro said.

 In the Nellix procedure, two parallel stents, a combination of metal and a Gore-Tex wrap, are placed in the aorta.
 Inflatable bags are blown up around the two stents with polymer, which fills the space so it custom fits inside the aorta and the polymer solidifies.
 In effect, an internal cast is created to seal the aneurysm.

 “With this construction, it can’t migrate or leak around it.
-You’re really not limited by the anatomic restrictions of a traditional graft,” says Dr. Hadro.
+You’re really not limited by the anatomic restrictions of a traditional graft,” Dr. Hadro said.

 Dr. Norris says their hope is that the procedure will decrease an issue that affects approximately 20 percent of their patients who experience persistent flow in the aneurysm sac after the endograft repair, which can lead to further growth of the aneurysm and risk rupture.

-A problem with other treatments for abdominal aortic aneurysm is that small branch arteries that come off the aorta can back-bleed into the aneurysm sac and continue to pressurize it in what’s known as a Type 2 endoleak, he says.
+A problem with other treatments for abdominal aortic aneurysm is that small branch arteries that come off the aorta can back-bleed into the aneurysm sac and continue to pressurize it in what’s known as a Type 2 endoleak.

-“The Nellix graft more effectively seals these endoleaks and will hopefully prevent further aneurysm growth in these 20 percent of patients,” says Dr. Norris.
+“The Nellix graft more effectively seals these endoleaks and will hopefully prevent further aneurysm growth in these 20 percent of patients,” Dr. Norris said.
 “Over time, this will limit the number of ultrasounds and CT scans that these patients require for more intensive monitoring.”